SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 ## 5. Displaying User Information

+Here, Make a file UserProfile.js into your components folder and paste below code into it.
 In this section, you'll learn how to retrieve and display essential user information, including the ID token and access token, on your application.
 This step is crucial for providing a user-friendly experience while maintaining robust security.

 ```javascript